Dimension-North-Inc/Silo/README.md

 `Storage`, by comparison, was written prior to `async-await` and has rudimentary support for `Combine`.

+A recent addition to `Silo` originating in `Storage` is support for `UndoManager`.
+Its implementation in `Silo` has some limitations you should carefully consider: undo/redo and async `Effect`s are dangerous when mixed.
+A storage container should support either async `Effect`s or
+`UndoManager`, but not both.

 ### Silo Components

 `Silo` bundles two basic services that are meant to be used together - a state manager `Store`, and a dependency injectable type `Injectable`.